So, you want to learn about Islam — by Peter Burrows firstname.lastname@example.org 11/5/20

 It is my understanding that these schools of jurisprudence are in total agreement on the basics of sharia law but differ on details.
 For example, zakat, charitable giving, is a basic requirement for Muslims, and there are eight groups of designated recipients, all Muslim, by the way.
 The Hanafi school allows the donor to designate amounts to each, the other schools require equal amounts to each, i.e., one-eighth.

-So, we must add at least 3,000 pages of “law book” to our total, which now stands at roughly 33,000 pages.
-(15k tafsirs + 15k hadith + 3k law.)
-That’s about as many pages as are in The Encyclopedia Britannica, and I’ve left out the most important text of all: The Koran.
+So, we must add about 4,500 pages of “law book” to our total, which now stands at roughly 38,000.
+(19k tafsirs + 1.5 biographies +13k hadith + 4.5k law.)
+That’s more pages than The Encyclopedia Britannica, and I’ve left out the most important text of all: The Koran.

 The shortest translation I have is by Yusif Ali and is 423 pages, first verse to last, no commentary.
 My favorite translation is by the renowned Pakistani Islamic scholar Sayyid Mawdudi and is 1,006 pages, Introduction to last verse.
 The Introduction and Forward are very important reads, so I’ve included those pages.
 Also, the text is extensively footnoted, with very clear interpretations.

 This translation is frequently given away to mosque visitors in England, which is how the Islamic expert Robert Spencer received his.
-I even have a photo of an imam presenting one to a visitor in a mosque in London.
+I even have a photo of an imam presenting one to a visitor in a mosque in London, a police officer, of all things..

 In very close second-place on my favorites list is “Interpretations of the Meanings of The Noble Qur’an In the English Language” by Dr. Muhammad Muhsin Khan and Dr. Muhammad Taqi-ud-Din Al-Hilali.
 It’s almost 900 pages and is also extensively footnoted.
 Adding to its length is an accompanying Arabic text.